If you’re a company that uses Class 5 oxidizers, care must be taken to avoid a potentially dangerous environment.

 Although oxygen itself isn’t necessarily hazardous, the production of oxygen in high concentrations is extremely dangerous.

 In the event of a fire or chemical reaction, the presence of oxidizers can lead to massive combustion of an otherwise small, contained chemical event.
 This video shows the energetic reaction between an oxidizer and organic compound.

 For this reason, oxidizers should only be handled by highly qualified waste disposal specialists.
+Specialists will:

-In the event of an accident or emergency involving Class 5 oxidizers, keep the following safety tips in mind.
+In the event of an accident or emergency involving Class 5 oxidizers, keep the following safety tips in mind:

+If a spill occurs, sweep up spills of solid oxidizers carefully with a broom and dustpan.
+Collect the material in a container with lid.
 Liquid spills can be cleaned up with inert absorbent pads (no organic material).
 If the liquid oxidizer is an acid, the spill should first be neutralized with sodium bicarbonate.